 The Werk Out was held over the weekend of August 7, 8, and 9th this year.
 One of the special features that caught my eye when I arrived on Thursday was the original Further bus parked at the bottom of the hill and illuminated in the night.
 For those of you who don’t know, in 1964 Ken Kesey traveled around America in this brightly decorated bus, from show to show picking up and expanding the minds of all who were willing to come along on the journey.
 They are now back on tour celebrating 50 years.
 They made a special stop at the Werk Out and it was truly one of the great attractions, and a treat to be able to see.
 The bus is painted from end to end, with bright colors, scenes from the Wizard of Oz, and other psychedelic designs, even the hub caps are painted.
 I spent a good amount of time walking around the bus to truly appreciate the artistry and history this vehicle holds.
 Their next stops include The Ville and Phases of the Moon, so catch them while you can, and hop on for the journey if you’re daring enough!

-Thursday night closed with some amazing blue grass by Rumpke Mountain Boys, that took us late into the cool summer night.
-There was also a late night tent that hosted DJs until 6 am.
-As the Rumpke Mountain boys played, I wondered up to a dome that was lit blue at the crest of the hill.
-It was a giant jellyfish equipped with several adult sized swings.
-I spent the last hours of my night there swinging in the cool summer air and listening to the blue grass below, reflecting on the beautiful night.
+Thursday night closed with some amazing bluegrass by Rumpke Mountain Boys, that took us late into the cool summer night.
+There was also a late-night tent that hosted DJs until 6 am.
+As the Rumpke Mountain boys played, I wandered up to a dome that was lit blue at the crest of the hill.
+It was a giant jellyfish equipped with several adult-sized swings.
+I spent the last hours of my night there swinging in the cool summer air and listening to the bluegrass below, reflecting on a beautiful night.